Blue Mountain Resort: The Mountain

-Blue Mountain has a summit elevation of 1407 ft and a vertical drop of 1087 ft, the biggest vertical drop of any ski resort in Pennsylvania.
-The summit is accessed by a high-speed quad, a six-person lift, or three double chairs.
+Blue Mountain has a summit elevation of 1407 ft and a vertical drop of 1087 ft, the largest vertical drop of any ski resort in Pennsylvania.
+The summit is accessed by Comet high-speed quad, 2 six-person lifts(Challenge Express and Main St Express), or Vista double chair.
 A beginner trail and an intermediate trail run down the outer, eastern side of the north-facing slope.
 Four expert runs follow the chairlifts to the bottom, and an access trail connects the summit to the western half of the resort.

-Three double chairlifts rise up the western side of the resort, accessing mixed novice, intermediate, and expert terrain.
+One double chairlift rises up the western side of the resort, accessing mixed novice, intermediate, and expert terrain.
 The main resort lodge, located at the top of the mountain, is accessible by road.
 A dedicated beginner section adjacent to the lodge is served by a double chair and one surface lift.
 A beginner trail, Burma Road, connects to the beginner section at the bottom of the hill.
 A second lodge and the resort's snow tubing facility are also located at the bottom of the mountain near the Valley Lodge.

 The resort has a total of 40 slopes.
 Blue Mountain has glade trails, beginner through expert, various terrain park installations, and training slopes.
 Blue Mountain uses RFID ticket scanners at every lift.
 The mountain offers 46 snow tubing trails, each over 1000 ft long.
-It is the only ski resort in Pennsylvania to offer family-size tubes as well as single tubes, with both day and night snow tubing.
+It was the only ski resort in Pennsylvania to offer family-size tubes which have been replaced with figure 8 tubes as well as single tubes, with both day and night snow tubing.

 There are five terrain parks, which include Terrain Run, Lower Sidewinder, Come Around Park, and Central Park.
 The longest trail is 6400 ft in length; the mountain has 164 acre of skiable terrain.
 Although it receives an average of only 33 in of natural snowfall per year, natural snow is supplemented with 100% snowmaking coverage.

 The resort hosts an alpine ski race team consisting of more than 125 USSA competitors and 75 developmental competitors.
 Its ski patrol is featured in the reality series Ski Patrol. which aired on truTV in the 2008-2009 season.

-In addition to a substantial ski race team, the mountain also boasts a large staff of ski and snowboard instructors.
-Ski and Snowboard lessons are broken into four different categories: Family and Friends Beginner Lessons, Private Lessons, Explorers Children's Lessons, and 4 Week Children's Winter Adventure Camp.